gofiber/fiber/docs/api/middleware/csrf.md

 #### Double Submit Cookie Pattern (Default)

 In the default configuration, the middleware generates and stores tokens using the `fiber.Storage` interface.
 These tokens are not associated with a user session, and a Double Submit Cookie pattern is used to validate the token.
 The token is stored in a cookie and sent as a header on requests.
 The middleware compares the cookie value with the header value to validate the token.
-This is a secure method as cookies are not accessible to JavaScript and cannot be read by an attacker.
+This is a secure pattern that does not require a user session.

+When using this pattern, it's important to delete the token when the authorization status changes, see: [Token Lifecycle](#token-lifecycle) for more information.

 :::caution
 When using this method, it's important to set the `CookieSameSite` option to `Lax` or `Strict` and ensure that the Extractor is not `CsrfFromCookie`, and KeyLookup is not `cookie:<name>`.